abarbanell/abarbanell.github.io/_posts/2017-02-16-spark-raspberry.md

 export TWITTER_ACCESS_TOKEN_SECRET="YOURKEY"
 ```

-next is to run the tweetfeed app with
+Next is to run the tweetfeed app with

 ```
 $ . .conf.rc